-The first decision you should make when choosing a hammock is to decide where you will most likely be using it.
-Determine if you will be using your setup as a primary means of sleeping, or mainly just for lounging around.
-If you have never slept in one, lounging in camp and taking mid-day naps is a great way to get used to it and determine if you could actually get a good night's sleep.
-If you are starting out, we suggest bringing an ultralight model on your next short backpacking trip along with a lightweight tent or shelter as a backup.
+While comfort is important for day use, it's critical for overnight applications.
+If you have never spent an entire night in a hammock, lounging in camp and taking mid-day naps is a great way to get used to it and determine if you could actually get a good night's sleep.
+If you are starting out, we suggest bringing an ultralight model on your next short backpacking trip along with a lightweight tent or tarp as a backup.

 Body Type and Sleeping Positions

 Next, consider your preferred sleeping position and body type.
-Your height and weight are the best parameters to work with, as bigger, heavier people will want wider, more durable models and smaller users who want to reduce bulk in their pack may want a lightweight option.
+Your height and weight are the best parameters to think about, as bigger, heavier people will want wider, more durable models and smaller users who want to reduce bulk in their pack may want a lightweight option.
 Despite the best tension and body-position adjustments, a narrow, minimalist model is unlikely to feel good for a broad-shouldered, 200-pound person.
-Likewise, someone that's petite may feel suffocated by excess fabric in a double-person model that they're using solo.
-Manufacturer's specifications will give you absolute weight limits and material dimensions, which can be misleading.
-Our testing results fill in the rest with perspective on suitability for different body types.
+Likewise, someone who's petite may feel suffocated by excess fabric draping over their face in a larger model.
+Manufacturer's specifications will give you absolute weight limits and physical dimensions, which can be misleading.

 Labels can be misleading.
-Two "double" hammocks from different manufacturers are likely different sizes, such as the 9.3 foot by 6.17 foot ENO DoubleNest versus the 10 foot by 6 foot Bear Butt Double.
+Two "double" hammocks from different manufacturers are likely different sizes, such as the 8' 9" by 6'1" ENO DoubleNest versus the 9'8" by 6'6" Kootek.
 Additionally, the weight-bearing capacity of a hammock isn't necessarily an indicator of how many people you'd feel comfortable sitting with on it, like the tiny Sea to Summit Ultralight with a 300-pound weight limit!
-For that reason, rather than label each hammock as "single" or "double" (unless it's part of the name of the hammock, of course!), we've measured each hammock end to end and side to side so there are no surprises about how large the sleeping area is.
-Instead of focusing on those kinds of specifications when picking out your sweet new hang, we think it's much more helpful to focus on what/where/how you intend to be using your hammock.
+For that reason, rather than label each hammock as "single" or "double" (unless it's part of the name of the hammock, of course!), we've measured each hammock end to end and side to side, so there are no surprises about how large the sleeping area is.

 The Diagonal Lay